Have you seen this animal? Report it now!

 It's important to report smooth newt sightings

-Smooth newts are not native to Australia and pose a risk to native species if they were to establish and breed.
-They have the potential to carry disease and predate on small native species.
+Smooth newts are not native to Australia and may pose a risk to native species if they were to establish and breed.
+They have the potential to carry disease and predate or compete with small native species.

 Smooth newt are classified as a prohibited pest animal under the Victorian Catchment and Land Protection Act 1994.
 The importation, keeping, breeding and trading of this species, without appropriate permits, is illegal and penalties apply.